zAmya Theater Project proudly presents

 Public housing in Minnesota—and across the U.S.—faces a deep crisis.
 Many homes are unsafe, underfunded, and restrictive, with policies rooted in segregation and racism shaping who has access.
 Red tape and systemic barriers leave too many without a stable place to live.
 Yet history shows that when public housing supports community and connection, people thrive.
 Living in America: The Waiting List is Full explores these challenges while showing that a more humane, equitable housing system is possible.

 In this 90 minute interactive workshop, participants will use creative prompts to reflect on and reimagine the concept of public housing, the topic explored in zAmya’s production of Living in America: The Waiting List is Full.
 Through guided exercises and discussion, we'll explore personal, historical, and societal perspectives on public housing and its challenges and potential.
 This session invites participants of all backgrounds to engage creatively and critically with the spaces we live in, and the policies that shape them.
-Interested in booking a workshop with your organization or group?
-Complete our Booking Request Form.

 Attitude of Gratitude